guptaanisha/CPScripts/README.md

-# Secure Debian and Windows for CyberPatriot competition.
+#  CyberPatriot Scripts for securing Secure Debian and Windows

 This script is written and maintained by Cyber Patriot Teams 17-1385 & 17-1386 (CAP TX-295 Teams). **This script is for CyberPatriot 17-1385 & 17-1386 (CAP TX-295 Teams) only;** Use is **BANNED** for any other team.
 (US Cyber Patriot Rule 4010.1.d)